-Lesson Overview: This class combines learning with play in a way that is fun for all ages.
+This class combines learning with play in a way that is fun for all ages.
 Participants will learn basic skills necessary in a wilderness survival situation through shelter building and fire starting.
 Students will work together in teams to try to survive.

-Hiking Distance: Varied; .75-1.5 miles
+Distance: Varied, ranging from 0.75 - 1.5 miles

-Activity Level: Moderate-participants will be lifting and moving sticks and logs
+Activity Level: Moderate: participants will be lifting and moving sticks and logs

-Learning Goals: By the end of this session, students will be able to use creative thinking skills to meet their basic needs in the backcountry in the following ways:

-- 1. Identify the difference between a want and a need - 2.
-Prioritize basic survival needs - 3.
+Identify the difference between a want and a need

+Prioritize basic survival needs

 Collaborate with a team to build a shelter and fires